The Expendables 2: Critical response

+Accolades

+The Expendables 2 received a nomination for Summer 2012 Blockbuster Trailer at the 2012 Golden Trailer Awards; and Best Graphics in a TV Spot, Best Action Poster, and Best Film Festival Poster the following year.
+Tyler won BMI Film Music Awards at the 2013 BMI Film & TV Awards.

 Sequel

 A sequel titled The Expendables 3 began filming in August 2013.
 The film sees the return of several cast members and the addition of new ones including Wesley Snipes, Antonio Banderas, Harrison Ford, and Mel Gibson.
 The Expendables 3 was released theatrically in the United States on August 15, 2014.